“Put on your rain jacket,” the Kiwi guy said.

 I looked up at the blue sky, with no cloud in sight.

-Believe me, you do not want to visit the Amazon without insect repellent.
+You do not want to visit the jungle without insect repellent.

 The jungle is so hot and humid that I wanted to wear as little as possible.
 So when I packed, I was tempted to bring lots of t-shirts and shorts.